recursive-one/wiki.recursive.one/who/astynax.md

 Like to make [/GUI]() and [/CLI]() apps, do some [/gamedev]() and digital art, that stuff.

 Also, I love to solder things from time to time, to do some microcontroller programming, to light some LEDs.
-Want to make my own [/CyberDeck]() someday.
+You know, [/DIY/electronics]() stuff.
+I really want to make my own [/CyberDeck]() someday.

 In this wiki I am usually writing about programming languages, OSes, coding [puzzles](/_category/puzzle "wiki category").
 This is a *"Garden"* part of my [/Digital Garden]().
 Someday I put here the *"Stream"* part too :)